swarmion/swarmion/user-docs/documentation/docs/how-to-guides/1-use-serverless-contracts/3-sqs.md

 // The queue url is here available in an env variable, but you can adapt this const queueUrl = getEnvVariable('QUEUE_URL');

-const sendMyMessage = buildSendMessages(mySqsContract, {
+const sendMyMessages = buildSendMessages(mySqsContract, {
   queueUrl,
   sqsClient,
   ajv,